gdivanov/NYC-Housing/README.md

 #Matching location data in BOROUGH to numerical values
 data[location] = data[location].replace({1: 'Manhattan', 2: 'Bronx', 3: 'Brooklyn', 4: 'Queens', 5: 'Staten Island'})
 ```
 Although some of the data might be interesting as a side project I'm really only interested in modeling a few notable features in our data set.
-Next, I split all the data of interest
 ```
 #Splitting the variables out that we are interested in modeling
 columns = [location, commercial, residential, gross, land, age, build_class, price]